akufta/a-r-pagecms/src/content/blog/fantastic-free-and-open-source-software-programs.md

   - open source software programs
   - guide
   - free digital art software
-ogImage: photo-1512486130939-2c4f79935e4f.jpeg
+ogImage: ""
 description: Need help finding great free art software and open source art software?
-Art-Res has you covered with the best free photoshop alternatives, free painting software, free drawing software, and free video editors.
 ---
 Here is a great list of the best free and open source software alternatives to paid art programs like photoshop, final cut pro, and adobe illustrator that I think all artists should know about.